High-quality rock rose tea (Cistus incanus) is in high demand and short supply. Find a trusted supplier.

 Rock rose, also called Cistus incanus, is a plant that belongs to the Cistaceae family.
 It has strong health-promoting antioxidant, immunomodulatory, bacteriostatic, and antifungal activities.
 It’s also widely recognized as an all-natural insect repellant.

 Rock rose tea drinkers swear by its health benefits.
-It’s one of our most popular teas, and we’re finding that it’s our hit tea of the summer.
+It’s one of our most popular teas, and we’re finding that it’s our hit tea of both the summer and the winter.

 Traditional Uses of Rock Rose Tea